Power can be taken, but not given. The process of the taking is empowerment in itself.

 People were fired up about Sacco’s tweet.
 And with good reason.
-Even if her intention was to express white guilt, it was ignorant and racially insensitive.
+Even if her intention was to express white guilt, it was ignorant and certainly did not advance the conversation on race.
 And it would be great to see people battling racism via social media, but that is NOT what the Justine Sacco saga was.
 It was a short lived bandwagon that led its riders nowhere, and offered 15 minutes of fame to a woman that is at worst a racist and at best a big company junior exec with a horrible sense of humor.

 Kelly Blazek’s email is the work of a douche, no doubt.
 Yes, women can be douchebags too!
 I do love that she was called out for her arrogance by 26 year old Diana Mekota, who ended up showing more media savvy than Blazek purports to possess, but we are none the wiser from our Blazek experience.
 Though it was pretty awesome that she had been named Communicator Of The Year, and then had the award taken away.